DUI or DWI: What’s the Difference?

 Finally, there’s BUI and BWI, and that’s boating under the influence.
 It’s a different code section but the proof is essentially the same.
 If you are in command of a boat, that is, if you are sailing or driving a vehicle on the water and you are either under the influence or intoxicated by either of those definitions, then you could be found guilty in the same way.

-If you have any questions about DUI or any of those other things, or indeed any portion of the law, please feel free to give me a call.
+If you have any questions about DUI or any of those other things, or indeed any portion of the law, please feel free to give a seasoned DUI defense advocate a call.
 I’ll be happy to talk to you about it.